dorisludo/Electricity-Data-ETL/README.md

 * numpy
 * chromedriver

+To replicate the plotting and data completion check as-is in `/Plotting/Mexico`, the following package should also be installed in your Python environment:

+* Jupyter Notebook

-The packages and are used by the scripts contained in the repository.
+The packages are used by the scripts contained in the repository.

 ## Setup
 **If you are using Windows, you will need to run all bash commands in administrator mode.
 To do so, open your terminal by right clicking and selecting `Run as administrator`.
 To set administrator mode on permanently, refer to the [RA manual](https://github.com/gentzkow/template/wiki/Repository-Usage#Administrator-Mode).**

-**For Windows set-up of selenium and ChromeDriver:** please refer to `Detailed instructions for Windows users` [here](https://selenium-python.readthedocs.io/installation.html).
+**For Windows set-up of selenium and ChromeDriver:** please refer to [Detailed instructions for Windows users](https://selenium-python.readthedocs.io/installation.html).

 1. Install Python dependencies listed above using pip.